-Simple filters can be applied to an answer, while Liveboard filters can be applied to all visualizations of a Liveboard.
+Simple filters can be applied to an Answer, while Liveboard filters can be applied to all visualizations of a Liveboard.
 You can find out more about Liveboard filters in the Liveboards section.

 As you have seen with search, filters appear in grey boxes in the search bar.

-In an answer or a Liveboard, filters appear just under the title.
-For Liveboards, your filters apply to all worksheet-based visualizations in the Liveboard.
+In an Answer or a Liveboard, filters appear just under the title.
+For Liveboards, your filters apply to all Worksheet-based visualizations in the Liveboard.

-If you ever find that your search or Liveboard does not appear to contain all the data you want to see, check for any existing filters and remove them by clicking the X that appears when you hover over the filter in the search bar.
+If you ever find that your search or Liveboard does not appear to contain all the data you want to see, check for any existing filters and remove them by selecting the X that appears when you hover over the filter in the search bar.